bgarcial/ha-K8s-to-on-premises-env/README.md

 and execute specific gateway services which determine how the virtual network will be used and the action to take.

-Ok, here basically the idea about get in charge of the routing traffic and connectivity to a couple of VMs to allow the communication is not something that sounds at some point limited when it comes to scalability and performance.
+Ok, here basically the idea about get in charge of the routing traffic and connectivity to a couple of VMs to allow the communication is something that sounds at some point limited when it comes to scalability and performance.

 - The SKU plans for VPN gateway on Azure stack side, does not provide good vertical [scalability](https://docs.microsoft.com/en-us/azure/architecture/reference-architectures/hybrid-networking/vpn?tabs=portal#scalability-considerations).